open-xchange/OXUIExamples/README.md

  * Hello World example that shows an alert after login into OX AppSuite
  * Portal Widget example to add a very simple Widget to the portal page and to the portal settings
+ * Simple Weather Widget example using an external lib and custom styles

  Visit https://dev.ox.io to find additional information and more examples.